 Ralph Eggleston – Production designer

 The bedroom is interesting as it has a different feel to the rest of the house, but it does still have a distinct Mid Century aesthetic.
-The built in storage on the wall is a nice feature and the accessories used have clearly been thought through.
-There are a couple of pieces used, that have been inspired by the sculptures by Harry Bertoia, as well as geometric vases and stacks of books.
+The built-in storage on the wall is a nice feature and the accessories used have clearly been thought through.
+There are a couple of sculptures that have been inspired by Harry Bertoia, as well as geometric vases and stacks of books.

 As an added bonus, I’ve created a product board to help you steal the living room style:

 - Executive chair, orange – Nest.co.uk

 - Starburst ceiling light – Turnbull & Thomas